Usha-Mounika/Samsung_PD/README.md

 <br>

 #### Why flops?
 In a combinational logic design, the change in input is seen at the output after the propagation delay.
 During the propagation of data, if there are more cells of different delays, this might cause a glitch in the output.
-If this combinational logic has more cells, this would cause an unstable output.Inorder to avoid these glitches, the flops are used between the cmobinational design.
+If this combinational logic has more cells, this would cause an unstable output.In order to avoid these glitches, the flops are used between the combinational design.

 The flip-flop is a single bit storage device used between the combinational circuit to avoid glitches in the output.When a flop is used, the output of the previous stage is stored until there is a posedge or negedge triggered at the clock so the combinational circuit avoids glitches at the output as each stage is sort of shielded from input to output by the clock.

 The signals such as set or reset are used to initialise the flops otherwise any (previous value) garbage value could be propagated to next stage.
 These signals can be asynchronous or synchronous.

 ### Lab on flop synthesis:
 Inorder to generate the gtkwave using iverilog, the following sequence of steps are followed:
 ```bash